touch2shop/cassandra-elasticsearch-sync/README.md

             timestamp timestamp
         )

-The following would be mapped to Elasticsearch as follows:
+This schema would be mapped to Elasticsearch as follows:

         $ curl -XPUT "http://localhost:9200/example/product/_mapping" -d '{
             "product": {